Why CK is the best decision for your business

 More than Design

 Thanks to my early job experiences outside the design world, I know business from the business side.
 I know the importance of understanding your customer and keeping those relationships strong.
 So, when you come to me for my design expertise, you can be confident you’ll not only get great design, you’ll get great customer service and support.

 And because I understand both business to business as well as business to customer relationships, I can evaluate your needs more efficiently and come back with solutions tailored to meet your unique objectives.

 Designers have a reputation for being temperamental and pushy.
 A touch of pushy can be beneficial when tempered with a rational explanation, but moodiness from me is just not acceptable for any reason.
 Here’s what you can count on: a pleasant and professional attitude, direct communications, my respect for you and your profession, and a genuine interest in building a trustful relationship.

-Images: Fun Cart crew listening to Dave Calhoun’s great music at the Chamber Golf Classic and selfie time with Maria Harlow and Christina Kitchens.
+Images: Fun Cart crew listening to Dave Calhoun’s great music at the Chamber Golf Classic and Maria Harlow and Christina Kitchens taking a selfie.

 Here’s my process should you choose me as your designer: